SyntaxVoid/SudokuSolver/README.md

 # SudokuSolver
-General sudoku solver written in python 3 without any external dependancies.
+General sudoku solver written in python 3 without any external dependencies.

 ## [Cloning SudokuSolver to your local directory][100]
 Navigate to where you want to clone SudokuSolver.
 Note that cloning *will* create a "SudokuSolver" folder itself.